jihadakbr/time-series-forecasting-olist-e-commerce/README.md

 ## Business Objective

-The goal of this project was to build an AI-powered forecasting system to:
+The primary goal of this project was to build a state-of-the-art time series forecasting system that accurately predicts key business metrics.
+This mission includes:
-- Accurately predict order volumes to optimize inventory and resource management.
+- **Accurately forecast order volumes** to optimize inventory and resource management, minimizing stockouts and overstocking.
-- Forecast revenue trends to help strategize and plan for long-term growth.
+- **Forecast revenue trends** to provide a clear financial roadmap, supporting strategic planning and long-term growth.

-By delivering these capabilities, **FutureSight** aims to enhance operational efficiency and provide strategic financial insights.
+This project, **FutureSight**, delivered an AI-driven forecasting engine that leverages advanced analytics to address these business-critical need.

 ## Data Understanding

-The dataset was sourced from the Kaggle Brazilian E-Commerce Public Dataset by Olist, covering approximately 100,000 orders from October 2016 to September 2018 across Brazil.
+The dataset was sourced from the [Kaggle – Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce/data), covering approximately 100,000 orders from October 2016 to September 2018 across Brazil.
 It includes various order details, customer and seller information, payment methods, shipping logistics, and customer reviews.

 ## Project Overview
 ![Project Overview Diagram](https://raw.githubusercontent.com/jihadakbr/time-series-forecasting-olist-e-commerce/refs/heads/main/assets/images/workflow-diagram-time-series-forecasting.png)

-The project focused on creating a time series forecasting system to predict daily order volumes and revenue trends.
 The project was deployed using Streamlit and structured as follows:
 ```
 time-series-forecasting-olist-e-commerce/
 ├── futuresight_app.py    # Main entry point